William McKinley: 1900 election

 McKinley ran on his record of prosperity and victory in 1900, winning easy re-election over William Jennings Bryan.

-Republicans were generally successful in state and local elections around the country in 1899, and McKinley was optimistic about his chances at re-election in 1900.
-McKinley's popularity in his first term assured him of renomination for a second.
-The only question about the Republican ticket concerned the vice presidential nomination; McKinley needed a new running mate as Hobart had died in late 1899.
-McKinley initially favored Elihu Root, who had succeeded Alger as Secretary of War, but McKinley decided that Root was doing too good a job at the War Department to move him.
+Republicans were generally successful in state and local elections around the country in 1899, and McKinley was optimistic about his chances of reelection in 1900.
+His popularity in his first term assured him of renomination for a second.
+The only question about the Republican ticket concerned the vice-presidential nomination; Hobart had died in late 1899.
+McKinley initially favored Elihu Root, who had succeeded Alger as Secretary of War, but decided that Root was doing too good a job at the War Department to move him.
 He considered other prominent candidates, including Allison and Cornelius Newton Bliss, but none were as popular as the Republican party's rising star, Theodore Roosevelt.
 After a stint as Assistant Secretary of the Navy, Roosevelt had resigned and raised a cavalry regiment; they fought bravely in Cuba, and Roosevelt returned home covered in glory.
 Elected governor of New York on a reform platform in 1898, Roosevelt had his eye on the presidency.
 Many supporters recommended him to McKinley for the second spot on the ticket, and Roosevelt believed it would be an excellent stepping stone to the presidency in 1904.
-McKinley remained uncommitted in public, but Hanna was firmly opposed to the New York governor.
+McKinley remained uncommitted in public, but Hanna firmly opposed the idea.
 The Ohio senator considered the New Yorker overly impulsive; his stance was undermined by the efforts of political boss and New York Senator Thomas C. Platt, who, disliking Roosevelt's reform agenda, sought to sideline the governor by making him vice president.